finnito/blog/content/posts/2021-07-11-lake-angelus/index.md

 <div id="Lake_Angelus_Day_1"></div>

-Lake Angelus had been on my (Finn) todo list for a long time, and Jen was happy to do it too!
+Lake Angelus had been on my (Finn) to-do list for a long time, and Jen was happy to do it too!
 Sporting brand new crampons and ice axes, plenty of extra food, warm clothes, and a bottle of wine we were ready to go.

 The climb to Relax Shelter is well, steep and unrelenting.
 That said, it was over shortly! __We reached Relax Shelter after about 65min of walking.__ From there the incline eases off immensely, and the walking becomes easier.
 We found some icy patches around Relax Shelter due to the slightly warmer clime.
 It must melt and re-freeze more here.